P&G Prestige Products (Switzerland)

 P&G Prestige Products is the fine fragrance and cosmetics division of packaged goods giant Procter & Gamble.
 With twin headquarters in New York and Geneva, the business manages a large portfolio of well-known luxury and prestige fragrance brands, mostly under license.
 Key brands include Hugo Boss, Gucci, Dolce & Gabbana and Dunhill.
 The business was formed in 2005 from the merger of Cosmopolitan Cosmetics, previously a division of Wella, with P&G's existing worldwide fragrance business.
 Now ranked #2 behind L'Oreal, the group has set its sights on overtaking L'Oreal to become the global #1.
 The group has often been identified by analysts as the potential buyer of smaller fragrance-led marketers such as Estee Lauder or Clarins.

-Advertising: Who handles advertising?
+Who handles advertising?
 Click here for Agency Account Assignments.

-Competitors: see Personal Care Sector index for other companies
+See Personal Care Sector index for other companies

 The group has pruned its portfolio since 2005 to focus on what it described as "brands with big global potential, regional star brands or potential growth engines".
 As a result numerous licenses have been dropped or discontinued, including Helmut Lang, Ellen Tracy, Toni & Tina, Trussardi, Charles Jourdan and Yohji Yamamoto.
 Old-fashioned British brand Yardley was sold in 2005 to Lornamead; long-established German favourite 4711 was sold to Maurer & Wirtz in 2006.
 Other licenses including Cindy Crawford, Baldessarini and Ghost were quietly surrendered between 2005 and 2010.
 For several years, P&G also handled US distribution of the Burberry fragrance range on behalf of Inter Parfums of Europe.
 That license transferred to Clarins USA during 2010.
 At around the same time, the Valentino license was shifted from P&G to Puig.

-Management: Joanne Crewes succeeded Patrice Louvet as global president of P&G Prestige Products in 2011.
+Joanne Crewes succeeded Patrice Louvet as global president of P&G Prestige Products in 2011.
 She is based out of P&G's Asia Pacific HQ in Singapore.
 Donald Loftus retired as president & CEO of P&G Prestige Products in the US at the beginning of 2013, and was succeeded by Dennis Curran.

 In Geneva, executives include Bill Brace (VP, global market development & operations), Michel Lambert (global director, media planning & operations), Luigi Feola (VP & GM, global luxury brands), Carla Luini (VP & GM, global fashion brands), Jean-Paul Jansen (global marketing director & global brand operations leader), Guillaume Tardy (director, global Hugo Boss fragrances), Mary Carmen Gasco-Buisson (associate marketing director, Hugo Boss fragrances), Marco Parsiegla (senior managing director, D&G Beauty), Paolo Gialdi (senior brand manager D&G Fragrances), Claudia Marcocci (senior brand manager, D&G fragrances), Jonathan Brinbaum (group manager, D&G Beauty), Nathalie Erazmus (brand manager, D&G cosmetics), Laurent Perves (global brand manager, Gucci Fragrances), Tobias Darnstaedt (global brand manager, Gucci Fragrances), Julie Gosalvez (global brand manager, Gucci Fragrances design), Petronille Didelot (senior global brand manager, Gucci Fragrances), Ruby Dhillon (global marketing manager, luxury beauty), Melanie Montel (marketing group manager, Rochas),